 Man Acquitted from Electric Chair Dies in Accidental Electrocution on Metal Toilet

-The universe decided, then, that the U.S. Criminal Justice system was being a little too slow for its liking, so as the man was on his metal toilet (a fate horrible enough in and of itself) he tried to fix his television.
-And to prove exactly how great a decision-maker he was, he decided to bite down on a wire of his television while sitting on this metal toilet.
+The universe decided the courts were wrong, so as the man was on his metal toilet (a fate horrible enough in and of itself) he tried to fix his a pair of headphones.
+And to prove exactly how great a decision-maker he was, he decided to bite down on a wire of his headphones while sitting on this metal toilet.
 This electrocuted him, using the wet metal toilet as a conductor, and the voltage killed him.